vuejs/vetur/docs/interpolation.md

 ## Generic Language Features

 ::: warning
 These features are experimental and you need to set `vetur.experimental.templateInterpolationService: true` to enable them.
-You can also only disable template diagnostics with `vetur.validation.template: false`, although that disables the built-in ESLint checking, too.
+You can also only disable template diagnostics with `vetur.validation.interpolation: false`.
 :::

 Currently diagnostics, hover, jump to definition and find references are implemented in this way: